 “The Sears Trust’s contributions to the Department of Child Health and MU have been with a very specific purpose: to foster any scholarly activity that will advance and promote child health.
-It’s a wonderful thing,” said David Gozal, MD, the pediatrician-in-chief at MU Health Care’s Women’s and Children’s Hospital and the chair of the MU School of Medicine’s Department of Child Health.
+It’s a wonderful thing,” said David Gozal, MD, the pediatrician-in-chief at MU Health Care’s Children’s Hospital and the chair of the MU School of Medicine’s Department of Child Health.

 One example of the impact of Sears’ generosity is the work done at MU on maple syrup urine disease (MSUD).
 It’s an inherited condition that is extremely rare in the general population but afflicts about 1 of 150 babies born to members of Missouri’s Old Order Mennonite religious communities.
 The disease prevents the body from processing proteins correctly, and if it isn’t diagnosed and managed with a strict diet, the baby is at risk of brain damage, seizures and death after just a few days.
 It’s a challenge to diagnose the disease in time, as most Mennonites do not undergo prenatal testing and prefer to give birth at home.

 In the late 1990s, Charlotte Phillips, PhD, a biochemist and medical geneticist at MU, was asked if she could develop a DNA test for MSUD.
 The project was made possible by a grant from the Sears Trust.
 Phillips developed a genetic test that tells expecting parents in advance if they carry the mutation for MSUD.